-- 1. The doctoral student's degree program is in a science, technology, engineering, or mathematics (STEM) discipline; and - 2.
-The student's proposed dissertation research has demonstrable implications for addressing the challenges of preventing or controlling crime and/or the fair and impartial administration of criminal justice in the United States.
+- 1. The doctoral student's degree program is in a social and behavioral science discipline; and - The student's proposed dissertation research has demonstrable implications for addressing the challenges of public safety, crime, and/or the fair and impartial administration of criminal justice in the United States.